-If your results do not improve (for example, if you fail the same course more than once or record a GPA of less than 3.0), you will be placed on monitored enrolment for the upcoming study period.
+If you fail the same course more than once, have a failed attempt at a Work Integrated Learning (WIL) placement course, or record a GPA of less than 3.0, you will be placed on monitored enrolment for the upcoming study period.

 You will need to develop a formal Academic Improvement Plan that will help you set clear goals and actions to improve your academic performance.
 This may include:

 participating in an additional tutorial or study group